TOMToolkit/tom_base/docs/introduction/getting_started.rst

 Running the dev server
 ~~~~~~~~~~~~~~~~~~~~~~

-Now that your TOM has been built, you’re ready to try it out!
+Now that your TOM has been built you can run it immediately, directly on
-You can run it first of all directly on your local machine using the
+your local machine, using the command ``runserver``:
-command ``runserver``:

 ::